gridsuite/deployment/README.md

 ### Docker-compose profiles
 This is the preferred development deployment.
-_All describe in this section is inside the folder `explicit-profiles`._
+_Everything described in this section is inside the folder `explicit-profiles`._

-Here the resume of the profiles and what services they includes:
+Here's the summary of the profiles and what services they includes:
 | Component \ Service | _(none)_ | merging | study | study-light | dynamic-mapping | dynamic-simulation | suite | import | kibana | pgadmin |
 |---|---|---|---|---|---|---|---|---|---|---|
 | rabbitmq<br/>postgres<br/>elasticsearch<br/>logstash<br/>socat<br/>logspout | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ |